Features Pricing Docs Blog Try Demo Log In Sign Up

 If everything went well, you should see something like this:

 Go to the screenshots folder and open the file.
-If you see the screenshotrun.com homepage, you've got a working screenshot tool in PHP.
+If the target page's homepage is there, rendered correctly, you've got a working screenshot tool in PHP.

 The basic version works, but let's make it a bit more useful.
 We'll add viewport size and full-page capture support.